daltonwood/dwODT/README.md

 # Instructions
-Upon downloading and running the .exe it will ask for a folder to extract files to, ideally you should pick a network location intended for file sharing - this way users have appropriate permissions to execute these files.
+Upon downloading and running the .exe it will ask for a folder to extract files to, ideally you should pick a network location intended for file sharing so users have appropriate permissions to execute these files.

 Once you've picked a folder and extracted the files, drop the dwODT files in the same folder.